Here’s How To Cheat Your Tax Bracket — Legally

 1. Tie the Knot With Another Taxpayer

-You shouldn’t get married just to save a few bucks in April.
+You shouldn’t get married just to save a few bucks during tax season.
 But, if you’re already considering taking the plunge, know that married couples might save money by filing jointly — especially if one spouse doesn’t work or earns much less than the other.
 If your combined income qualifies you for a lower bracket, be sure to take advantage.

 2. Put Money in a Tax-Deferred 401(k)

 When you contribute to your employer-based retirement plan, not only are you saving for retirement, but you’re also immediately lowering your taxable income.
-Every dollar you contribute is a dollar less you’ll have to pay taxes on in April.
+Every dollar you contribute is a dollar less you’ll have to pay taxes on when you file.

 3. Donate Money to Charity

 Generally speaking, donations to charity are tax-deductible.
 You can write off IRS-qualified charitable contributions and donations to decrease your taxable income, which could lower your tax bracket.
 You can’t, however, deduct donations you make to individuals, so make sure the recipient of your gift qualifies for a deduction.

 4. Look For a Job

 Being out of work might provide you with additional write-offs.
 If you’re looking for work, you might be able to deduct some of your job-hunting expenses — as long as you’re searching in your current field.

 5. Go To School

 College and university students — or the person who pays for their school expenses — are entitled to several tax deductions.
 If you’re in school, you can reduce the amount of your taxable income by up to $4,000 if you’re paying at least that amount in tuition costs.
 You can also write off certain related expenses such as student fees.

 6. Use a Flexible Spending Account